pikvm/pikvm/pages/Community_FAQ.md

         Gateway=('192.168.X.X')
         DNS=("192.168.X.X 1.0.0.1 1.1.1.1")
-      You can also reserve the IP in your dhcp server (Quicker) Why do I keep getting a different IP?
+      You can also reserve the IP in your dhcp server (Quicker)

+Why do I keep getting a different IP?
+        Add to, /etc/systemd/network/eth0.network
+        '[DHCP]
+        ClientIdentifier=mac'
+	Reserve the DHCP ip in your server/router
       	The most likely reason is piKVM root FS is RO, so it cannot cache its lease and ask for the same one next time DHCP servers look at a variety of things to determine if the same host is asking for the same IP, some look at MAC addresses, some look at the session string
-      Add to, /etc/systemd/network/eth0.network
-        [DHCP]
-        ClientIdentifier=mac

 HELP!!
 I can't find the IP on the ZeroW/RPi4
       Open a browser and type: pikvm, still doesnt work?
       Use the FING mobile app to scan your network, its free